wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

     task_server_count = "3"
     ```

-!!!Note
+    !!!
+Note
-task_server_count applies each time a task is resolved. i.e when a node leaves the cluster, the task will be resolved (assgined) to another node only if the task_server_count is satisfied.
+        The `task_server_count` applies each time a task is resolved.
+That is, when a node leaves the cluster, the task will be resolved (assgined) to another node only if the `task_server_count` is satisfied.

 -   Task node resolver